pmoorman/growthcasts/collections/_course/module5.md

 - Every Startup Starts With Outbound...: >
     Like it or not, but ‘hustle’ is the name of the game.
 Outbound channels allow you to “scale the hustle” in a way that’s both <i>simple</i>, and <i>proven to work</i>.
 - Learn to Build Simple Growth Engines for B2B & SaaS: >
     The Lead Gen engine is most suitable for B2B and SaaS applications.
-It’s a proven engine, and incredibly cheap/simple to set up and drive leads.
+It’s a proven engine, and incredibly cheap/simple to set up & drive leads.
 - Unlock Growth Across 25+ Different Channels: >
-    Once you understand this module, you’ll see how to quickly build your own growth engines — no matter which channel you tap into <i>(it’s all the same!)</i>
+    In this module, you’ll see how to quickly build your own growth engines, no matter which channel you tap into <i>(it’s all the same!)</i>

 core:
 - Core Content: 7 videos, 54 min